JackEAllen/Docusaurus_L_and_D/my-website/versioned_docs/version-1.0/template.md

 Below is an example of how to use an image in markdown.
 It's essentially exactly the same implementation as you would use in a normal markdown page, which highlights one of the true benefits of Docusaurus!

-Docusuarus allows you to write documentation in a variety of different formats, including markdown, HTML and Javascript, and even MDX!
-MDX is markdown that is more powerful than pure markdown by incorporating other react components.
-All markdown raw or in the form of mdx is converted to tartic HTML and Javascript on deployment which you can see by using the your chgosen web browsers inspection tool.
+Docusuarus allows you to write documentation in a variety of different formats, including markdown, HTML, Javascript, and even MDX!
+MDX is markdown that is more powerful than pure markdown by incorporating React components.
+All markdown raw or in the form of mdx is converted to tartic HTML and Javascript on deployment which you can see by using the your chosen web browsers inspection tool.

 Images are stored in `/img/<IMAGE_FILE>`